itspangler/geospatial-humanities-s2024/week/03_data/activity/mystery-data.md

 When you encounter this kind of data – and it's not a question of *if*, but *when* – what will you do?
 What strategies will you use to make sense of it, tidy it, and eventually, map it?

-# Activity (15-20 minutes)
+# Activity (20 minutes)

 Below, you'll find three mystery datasets.
 They're known only as A, B, and C.

-Some of the datasets are clean, but in familiar formats; some are in familiar formats, but have been seriously gunked up.
+Some of the datasets are clean, but in **unfamiliar formats**; some are in familiar formats, but have been **seriously gunked up**.
 Some of the data might appear in a format you don't recognize at all.

-Using the "GIS friendly" principles that we discussed during lecture, , break into groups of 2-4 and answer each of the following questions.
+Using the "GIS friendly" principles that we discussed during lecture (the [slides are here](https://docs.google.com/presentation/d/1vhwdn8TYEQkoMMkbJwlRDE9f1fo2gRBQlPZQwoFXbdc/edit#slide=id.p)), break into groups of 2-4 and answer each of the following questions.
 You don't need to submit this, but someone will probably need to write stuff down in a Word or Google Doc.

 1. Download the data: